 MƒA Course Catalog

 MƒA teachers are committed to learning, so we create opportunities for their growth and to sustain them in their teaching careers.
 We offer a range of high quality, STEM-focused professional workshops and events on most evenings throughout the school year.
-Browse our 2017 fall courses that MƒA teachers are leading and participating in during the remainder of the year.
+Browse our 2018 spring courses that MƒA teachers are leading and participating in during the remainder of the school year.

 Absolute Values are Absolutely Valuable: Secondary School Problem Posing

 The absolute value function can appear as a topic of study in Algebra I or II, but is somewhat neglected thereafter.
 Its cameo as a curiosity is reprised later under the guise of "corners" in a first course on calculus, delta-epsilon proofs in a rigorous calculus course,[+] Read More or among topics encountered only by college math majors.
 Yet, absolute values can also serve as a secondary school springboard towards understanding quadratic functions -- consider, for example, analogies between the expressions a|x-h|+k and a(x-h)^2+k -- and as an area in which rich mathematical problems can be formulated and investigated.
 For a tip-of-the-iceberg example, consider the following question: for what real numbers m is it the case that |x + m| - |x - m| = mx for all x between m and -m, inclusive?
 (The curious reader may check here (https://www.desmos.com/calculator/vptfskryer) for a sample approach!)
 In this course, we will examine non-routine problems pertaining to the absolute value function, absolute value equations, and absolute value inequalities.
 Over our three meetings, teachers will engage with original problems to deepen their algebraic content knowledge, and have the opportunity to create and workshop their own problems by using a modification of Brown and Walter's approach to problem posing.[-] Read Less